liangmuxin/KGKitchen/README.md

   A descriptive video is on https://www.youtube.com/watch?v=H2d6Kr-BRAU .

 #### **Using**
-  You can try loading "recipes_and_food.ttl" onto Apache Jena Fuseki server and run your own sparql queries.
+  You can try loading "recipe_food.ttl" onto Apache Jena Fuseki server and run your own sparql queries.

   And we recommend you to try out our interface built from Flask